mv5903/Discord-Bots/readme.md

 * -website
 	* View Matthew Vandenberg's website.
 <br>
 The possibilities are endless!
-I use Heroku to host my bot, so that when I make a change to my bot.js file and commit the changes to GitHub, it will automatically restart to bot to reflect the new changes!h
+I use Heroku to host my bot, so that when I make a change to my bot.js file and commit the changes to GitHub, it will automatically restart to bot to reflect the new changes!

+img[src*='#center'] {
+	display: block;
+	margin: auto;
+}